 Kelly West Award for Outstanding Achievement in Epidemiology

-Frank B. Hu, MD, PhD, from the Harvard School of Public Health in Boston, Massachusetts received the American Diabetes Association’s prestigious 2010 Kelly West Award for Outstanding Achievement in Epidemiology.
-The award was presented at the Association’s 70th Scientific Sessions in Orlando, Florida June 25-29.
+Frederick L. Brancati, MD, MHS, FACP, from Baltimore, Maryland, received the American Diabetes Association’s prestigious 2011 Kelly West Award for Outstanding Achievement in Epidemiology.
+The award was presented at the Association’s 71st Scientific Sessions in San Diego, California.

 The Kelly West Award is given in memory of Kelly West, widely regarded as the “father of diabetes epidemiology.”
 Each year, the award is given to an individual who has made significant contributions to the field of diabetes epidemiology, including scientific publications and teaching experience.